JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/skipping_tests/transcript.rst

 We'll use TDD to implement a new feature: adding multiple Guardians to a Player at once.
 We get into "TDD mode", with code on the left, tests on the right.
-Before starting, as a sanity check, run your tests:
+We change the existing test to mean "singular":

     * Open ``players.py``
     * Split vertically
+    * Change 'test_guardians' to singular

+Before starting, as a sanity check, run your tests:

-    * Run test_player.py tests
+    * Run all tests

 Add a new test for adding multiple guardians.
-The test adds one Guardian, then adds a sequence of two more guardians, using a new API.
+The new test adds one Guardian, then adds a sequence of two more guardians, using a new API.
 The assertion checks that all 3 guardians are there.